Social media marketing (SMM)

 Definition

-Social media marketing (SMM) is the practice of using platforms like Facebook, Instagram, TikTok, LinkedIn, X and YouTube to build an audience, distribute content and drive measurable sales.
-It blends organic posting, paid ads, creator partnerships and community management into one always-on channel that runs alongside SEO and email.
+Social media marketing (SMM) is using Facebook, Instagram, TikTok, LinkedIn, X and YouTube to build audiences, distribute content and drive measurable sales — an always-on paid, earned and owned channel blending organic posts, ads and creator work with SEO and email.

 How it works